Sl4y3r-07/Sl4y3r-07.github.io/Blogs/_posts/2024-05-30-Piping-Process-In-Shell.markdown

 ### Implementation

 Let's understand how we can implement this mechanism in our shell.
 First of all, let's see how shell works in a simple way.
-It first take input as a string, then it parses the input into arguments and thus executes the command with help of `fork-exec` model.
+It first takes input as a string, then it parses the input into arguments and thus executes the command with help of `fork-exec` model.

 What if when pipe is used, for e.g. `command1 | command2 | command3`.
 There are multiple commands now, so each command is now need to be parsed and count the number of pipes used.